State Regulations in Arizona

 Likewise, if you sell an automobile in a private transaction, you can submit a Sold Notice online to inform the MVD that you have done so.
 The submission will limit your liability if the new owner drags their feet in registering the vehicle with the MVD under their name (they have 15 days to do so).

 Private vehicle sellers may be eligible to receive refunds on fees associated with the license plates of the vehicle they sell because license plates belong to people, not vehicles.
-To see if you qualify for reimbursement, you can utilize the online EZ Plate Refund system.
+To see if you qualify for reimbursement, you can utilize the online Plate Refund tool.

 Find more details about buying and selling vehicles at the MVD's information page.